-In real estate transactions, sellers typically cover the commission for the buyer’s agent for bringing their clients to purchase the home.
+In real estate transactions, the commission for the buyer's agent typically comes out of the sale proceeds.
 Note: this isn’t unique to Reali.
 You’ll likely encounter this fee regardless of who you choose to sell with.

 Closing costs (2-4% of sale price)

 When you sell with Reali (or any real estate broker), you’ll be on the hook for some closing costs.
 These may include things like transfer taxes, title insurance, escrow fees, or more, depending on what you negotiate with the buyer.